Engineering Discipline Guide

 Electrical Engineering

-Electrical engineering is the discipline focused on power, circuits, electronics, control, and communication systems that drive modern infrastructure, industry, and connected technologies.
+Electrical engineering is the branch of engineering focused on power, circuits, electronics, control systems, signals, and communication technologies.

 Updated: